cogolabs/go-boilerplate/README.md

 # main
 Any file titled `main.go` represents an entrypoint into your application.
 This will usually mean two things: the file contains a `main()`, or the file contains a crucial API endpoint.

-In the first case, you can actually run these files by calling `main()` function inside them.
-Large applications may have multiple entrypoints and therefore multiple `main.go` files, but for smaller applications and generally most purposes you should only need one.
-Run these file with the `go run main.go` command.

 Note that these files may have command line flags that are parsed using `flag.Parse()`.
-This will allow you to insert values via the command line, an example being `go run main.go -dsn='foo'` running our `main.go` file with the value `foo` for the variable `dsn`.
+This will allow you to pass values via the command line, an example being `go run main.go -dsn='foo'` running our `main.go` file with the value `foo` for the variable `dsn`.

 In the second case, a `main.go` file will provide an crucial function that will likely be called in some `main()` or by another application.
 If you are writing a library meant to return a complicated struct, consider adding something like a `New()` constructor in a `main.go` file.
 This is more so a matter of naming convention, and lower level calls in that package are best kept in other named files.